Everything you need to know about traveling to Cuba

 - Health insurance.
 I recommend with any location that has monkeys or poor health care systems.
 Just in case you end up in the hospital and need to be extradited.
 I use nomad for all of my healthcare.
 They offer a great amount of coverage and are the cheapest ive found.

 Overall Experience Of Havana

-I enjoyed the Cuban culture but Havana I didn’t really like for 2 reasons.
-One the whole smog sucking on the end of a tailpipe thing I definitely want to go back and visit the rest of the country.
+I enjoyed the Cuban culture but Havana I didn’t really like mainly because of the whole smog, sucking on the end of a tailpipe, thing.
+I definitely want to go back and visit the rest of the country.